scidam/solver/README.rst

 Testing
 =======

-To run tests run the command:
+To run tests enter the command:

 ::